Copyright & License

 • downloading and sharing the published version for educational and research purposes;

-• posting the published version on personal or non-commercial academic webpages.
+• posting the published version on personal, institutional, or academic webpages and repositories;

 4) Repository Deposit (Self-Archiving)